 One of Göransson’s first big jobs in Hollywood was scoring the NBC series Community.
-Whilst working on the show, he became close with Donald Glover, one of the stars of the series.
+While working on the show, he became close with Donald Glover, one of the stars of the series.
 Glover was impressed by Göransson’s classical and jazz background and they started working together on music for Glover’s alter ego, Childish Gambino.
 The collaboration would go on to net four Grammys for the song “This Is America” and its accompanying music video.

 Besides winning him awards, the breadth of Göransson’s oeuvre has also had a major influence on his unique film scores.
 “I bring insights from everything I do into scoring.
 There are ideas in producing a record, for example, that I can bring with me into films.
 I like how you can blend worlds together and make it feel new.”

 Göransson’s work on Black Panther earned him his first Oscar.
-Although completely surprised by the honour, he had the tiniest inkling that the statuette would be his moments before his name was called.
-“The people giving out the award were Tessa Thompson and Michael B. Jordan, whom I'd worked with on Creed,” he said, referring to the 2015 film he scored.
+Although completely surprised by the honor, he had the tiniest inkling that the statuette would be his moments before his name was called.
+“The people giving out the award were Tessa Thompson and Michael B. Jordan, who I'd worked with on Creed,” he said, referring to the 2015 film he scored.
 “I actually remember I saw their reaction when they opened the envelope so I had a hint that I won.
 It was surreal.”

 Conversing Through Music

 “The station is, in a way, the amalgamation of the musical experiences that have led me to this moment in my journey as an artist,” Göransson said, referring to his new station on Sonos Radio, Things That Stuck.
 Göransson’s wide-ranging taste in music made him a perfect fit to curate a station for Sonos Radio.
 “What’s been so important to me is that I've been introduced to so many different genres, styles, and kinds of music from all different parts of the world,” he said.
 “And I think I was open to that because I met people that I created a bond with, and when you create a bond with someone, you listen to what they have to say in a different way.
 I listened to their music and it helped shape me into the composer I am and the person I’ve become.”
-He continues, “So there are all different genres of music on Things That Stuck and it's a bit all over the place.
+He continues, “So there's all different genres of music on Things That Stuck and it's a bit all over the place.
 And I guess that tells you something about the music that I'm writing, too.
 I’m trying to cross genres and combine different instruments you’re not particularly used to.
 I love experimenting with that.”

 Things That Stuck offers up a blend of the music that has influenced Göransson’s work, artists he’s produced, and the songs that have inspired him personally.
 The station ranges from classical, jazz, and film scores to indie and hard rock.
 “It's the sounds and songs and melodies that are stuck in my hippocampus,” he said.
 “It's part of my language.
 It's things that, from the beginning, were passed to me through my father because that's how I got introduced to music.
 Also, songs and artists from social experiences, like meeting friends, having a band, or sitting with my best friend, playing music for each other in the living room or the car because that’s where the good sound system was.”
 Upon its wider release, the second season soundtrack from The Mandalorian will debut on Things That Stuck, alongside exclusive behind-the-scenes commentary from Göransson.

 Göransson’s long-standing relationship with Sonos is rooted in his appreciation for sound.
 “So much of the experience when you watch a film is in the sound, obviously,” he said.
 “I learned that through a lot of the directors I work with, how important the sound is to them.
-And that's really been affecting my career, too.”
-Whilst near the final stages of tuning Arc, Sonos invited Göransson to offer his feedback on how our newest soundbar was handling his Oscar-winning score for Black Panther.
+And that's really been affecting my career too.”
+While near the final stages of tuning Arc, Sonos invited Göransson to offer his feedback on how our newest soundbar was handling his Oscar-winning score for Black Panther.
 Göransson wanted to first hone in on one particular scene—the fight scene at the waterfall between T’Challa and Killmonger.
 “It was one of the most complicated scenes I remember mixing at the dub station,” he said.
 “You have a thunderous, bass-heavy waterfall going on throughout the whole fight, hundreds of people in the audience, the score, and sound effects throughout the whole scene.
 So how can you make all those sounds distinct?
-While testing out Arc, we played that scene over and over again and it was interesting how the Sonos engineers could make adjustments to Arc on the spot.
+[While testing out Arc], we played that scene over and over again and it was interesting how the Sonos engineers could make adjustments to Arc on the spot.
 In the end, it felt to me like there was a real waterfall behind the TV and the music was out in front.
 It came together in a way I haven't heard before on a TV.”

 Connecting Through Music